crizzy9/.dotfiles/README.md

 ###### configuration

 LSPs and mason config
-> TODO: Java language server also not working - https://github.com/georgewfraser/java-language-server/issues/273
+> TODO: Java language server also not working - https://github.com/georgewfraser/java-language-server/issues/273 - because of company level nexus artifactory

 LSPs/Linters to use
 1. Python - Pyright